Attorneys Committed to Getting Clients Money For Burial Expenses And More

-Our Experienced Lawrenceville Attorneys Can Help You File A Wrongful Death Claim
+How Can Our Experienced Attorneys Help You File A Wrongful Death Claim In GA?

 Some victims may not have a surviving spouse at the time of their death.
 In this case, the victim’s children will be able to file a wrongful death claim instead.
 However, if the victim did not have a spouse or children, the victim’s parents or representative of the victim’s estate can then step in and file the claim.